PedroZappa/42_minitalk/README.md

 *i = 0;
 ```

-Finally we send a bit back to the `client` to signify that the message
+Finally we send a bit back to the `client` to signal that the message
 has been received.
 ```c
 ft_send_bit(pid, 1, 0);